 Times Square might be the most hashtag-worthy spot for ringing in the new year, but it's certainly not the best if you're a frugal partier seeking an equally grand experience.

-Fortunately, you have plenty of fun yet affordable options for celebrating #NYE2018.
-To help you decide where to count down to the new year, WalletHub compared the 100 biggest cities based on 25 key indicators of an epic New Year’s Eve celebration.
+Fortunately, you have plenty of fun yet affordable options for celebrating #NYE2019.
+To help you decide where to count down to the new year, WalletHub compared the 100 biggest cities based on 28 key indicators of an epic New Year’s Eve celebration.
 Our data set ranges from legality of fireworks to average price of a New Year’s Eve party ticket to forecasted precipitation for Dec.
-31. Read on for the winners, expert tips and our methodology.
+31. Read on for the winners, insight from a panel of experts and a full description of our methodology.

 Curious to know how much cash Americans plan to blow this New Year’s Eve or what makes this festive holiday so festive?
 Make sure to check out WalletHub’s “50+ New Year’s Eve Facts – Traditions, Spending & More” infographic.

 Best Cities for New Year’s Eve

 (1 = Best)

 |City||Total Score||‘Entertainment & Food’ Rank||‘Costs’ Rank||‘Safety & Accessibility’ Rank|

 |1||New York, NY||68.27||1||100||23|

 |2||Los Angeles, CA||66.92||3||75||70|

 |4||San Diego, CA||66.28||7||68||61|